yuanbei/Nars-Wiki/NAL-5:-Statements-as-Terms.md

 -------------------------------------- **Conditional deduction** -------------------------------------

-`If robin can fly and has wings then robin is a bird.`
+`//If robin can fly and has wings then robin is a bird.`
 <br/>
 <br/>
 `<(&&,<robin --> [flying]>,<robin --> [with-wings]>) ==> <robin --> bird>>. `
 <br/>
 <br/>
-`robin can fly.`
+`//robin can fly.`
 <br/>
 <br/>
 `<robin --> [flying]>.`